nurkiewicz/spring-data-jdbc-repository/README.md

 > By now you might have a feeling that, compared to JPA or Hibernate, there is quite a lot of manual work.
 However various JPA implementations and other ORM frameworks are notoriously known for introducing significant overhead and manifesting some learning curve.
 This tiny library intentionally leaves some responsibilities to the user in order to avoid complex mappings, reflection, annotations... all the implicitness that is not always desired.

-> This project is not intending to replace mature and stable ORM framework.
+> This project is not intending to replace mature and stable ORM frameworks.
 Instead it tries to fill in a niche between raw JDBC and ORM where simplicity and low overhead are key features.

 ### Entity with manually assigned key